With many desk workers forced to work from home, remote meeting apps have become a real lifeline for companies.

 When it comes to business communication, VR chat applications are great for both internal meetings and external negotiations.
 The ability to create completely customizable environments allows for more productive and engaging conversations.

-Virtual Reality video streaming differs from traditional broadcasting in several ways.
+VR streaming differs from traditional broadcasting in several ways.
 VR allows for better interactivity: viewers can turn their heads to view different parts of the virtual environment and in some cases even interact with objects.

 These differences result in different approaches to recording, editing, encoding, and streaming content in VR, which we will review: